-The Linksys Velop and the Google WiFi are two of the most popular wireless mesh systems on the market, each of these networking devices aiming at covering larger areas with the wireless signal (more than the usual one-unit router) and leaving no WiFi-dead zones anywhere in your home or office.
+The Linksys Velop and the Google WiFi are two of the most popular wireless mesh systems on the market and both the Velop and the Google WiFi are aiming at covering larger areas with the wireless signal (more than the usual one-unit router) and leaving no WiFi-dead zones anywhere in your home or office.
 Of course, the wireless mesh approach is not really new in the networking world, but it has just recently become affordable enough to be used by small businesses or home owners.

 Some of the first to bring this technology to the consumer market were the Eero, Luma, Ubiquiti AmpliFi HD and Open Mesh, which shows that the Linksys Velop and Google WiFi aren’t really entering unexplored territory, so both manufacturers would have to bring something new to the table to really stand out (also, let’s not forget that in a short while, Asus will also release its Hivespot mesh system – and it sure is taking its time to develop it).